seanmstevens/Collabify/README.md

 **Required Must-have Stories**

 * User sees custom app icon in home screen.
 * User sees a styled launch screen when opening the app.
 * User can log in using a spoitfy account.
 * User can log out.
 * User stays logged in across restarts.
 * User sees can create playlist.
 * User can add friends to playlist.
 * User can see playlist detail (songs pending approvoal, members of playlist).
 * User can approve/decline a song on a pending state in the playlist.

 **Optional Nice-to-have Stories**

 * User can play songs with a custom music player
 * Users accors different app can listen to the same music together
 * User can chat with members inside the app.

 ### 2. Screen Archetypes

-* [list first screen here]
-   * [list associated required story here]
+* **Feed - Collection View**
+   * User sees and can create playlists.
+   * User can log out.
-   * ...
+* **Playlist Detail View**
-* [list second screen here]
-   * [list associated required story here]
+   * User can create playlists.
+   * User can add friends to playlist.
+   * User can see playlist detail (edits pending approval, playlist members).
+   * User can approve/decline a song in a pending state in the playlist.
-   * ...
+* **Login View**
+   * User can log in using a Spotify account.

 ### 3. Navigation